Online-Everything-Tool/oet/app/api/generate-tool-resources/_prompts/01_project_structure_rules.md

     - `app/tool/<directive>/_components/<ComponentName>Client.tsx`: Main Client Component named `<ComponentName>Client.tsx`.
 Contains core state (useState), logic (handlers, effects), and UI (HTML).
     - `app/tool/<directive>/metadata.json`: Contains tool metadata (title, description, inputConfig, outputConfig etc.).
 Use the 'ToolMetadata' type definition from `src/types/tools.ts`.
     - **(NEW)** `app/tool/<directive>/tool-generation-info.json`: This file will be created by the system that consumes your generated output.
 You DO NOT generate this file directly.
 However, you MUST provide the necessary components for it: specifically, `identifiedDependencies` (as a JSON array string in the `---START_DEPS---` block) and any `assetInstructions` (as plain text in the `---START_ASSET_INSTRUCTIONS---` block if applicable).
-3.  **Decomposition (IMPORTANT):** For tools with significant complexity (many states, complex UI sections, intricate logic), DO NOT put everything into the main Client Component.
+3.  **Decomposition:** For tools with significant complexity (many states, complex UI sections, intricate logic), DO NOT put everything into the main Client Component.
 Instead, decompose by generating additional helper files:
     - **Custom Hooks:** For tool-specific complex state logic, side effects, or reusable calculations, create custom hooks in `app/tool/<directive>/_hooks/<hookName>.ts`.
     - **Sub-Components:** For complex UI sections, break them into smaller, focused presentational components in `app/tool/<directive>/_components/<SubComponentName>.tsx`.
 4.  **UI:**